He originally arrived at TCU in January 2013 as linebackers coach and was promoted to co-defensive coordinator in February 2015.

 A St. Louis native and 1997 Missouri graduate with a degree in business management, Cross began his coaching career as the outside linebackers coach (1998-99) at his alma mater.

 Cross totaled 415 career tackles at free safety for the Tigers from 1994-96.
 He led Missouri in stops as a junior and senior.
 He was second-team all-conference from the Big Eight in 1995 and the Big 12 in 1996.

-Cross is married to Jessica and he has two daughters: Jadyn and Sheridan.
+Cross is married to Jessica and he has three daughters: Jadyn, Sheridan and Olivia.